-Surgeons with the Nebraska Heart Institute perform a variety of procedures to treat cardiac, vascular, and thoracic diseases.
+Surgeons with the CHI Health Clinic Heart Institute perform a variety of procedures to treat cardiac, vascular, and thoracic diseases.
 Please scroll down the page to read each procedure’s description.

 - Coronary Artery Bypass

 - Transmyocardial Revascularization (TMR)